flashoverm/Guardian/README.md

 Done:
+- Switch mail from @thral.de to @feuerwehr-landshut.de
+- Dont send mails to deactivated users
+- Send mail to manager if event is assigned to engine

 - Event overview : Own events | Public events | past events
 - Active events: Sort ascending <
 - Use case changed: events are not bound to an manager but an engine - manager is creator